-This review doesnt reference the ‘star-rating’ system used by some sun creams.
+This review doesn’t reference the ‘star-rating’ system used by some sun creams.
 Largely because it is owned by Boots who licence other companies to use it and is not the only way to tell if a product offers protection against UVA rays.
-Instead a good sun cream should have a broad spectrum of protection which spans UVA and UVB.
-UVA are rays that cause aging, whilst UVB are rays that cause burning.
+Instead, good sun cream should have a broad spectrum of protection which spans UVA and UVB.
+UVA are rays that cause ageing, whilst UVB are rays that cause burning.

-Protection: Nivea’s Sun Kids Swim and Play sun cream gives very high protection against both UVA and UVB filters with a SPF of 50+.
+Protection: Nivea’s Sun Kids Swim and Play sun cream gives very high protection against both UVA and UVB filters with an SPF of 50+.
 Formulated with Dexpanthenol it protects the skin barrier and reduces the risk of sun allergies, meaning little ones can play in the water for longer between applications.
-However we did experience some burning, though I suspect we may not have reapplied it frequently enough.
-On the plus side it came off easily enough at bath time.
+However, we did experience some burning, though I suspect we may not have reapplied it frequently enough.
+On the plus side, it came off easily enough at bath time.
 Score: 2

-Cream Consistency & Application: very easy to apply.
+Cream Consistency & Application: Very easy to apply.
 Has a nice consistency and is not too thick or thin.
-It massages and disappears into skin very easily so gets top scores from us.
+It massages and disappears into the skin very easily so gets top scores from us.
 Score: 3

 Nasties Free Scale: Mostly nasties free, but does include parfum in its list of ingredients.
 Score: 1

-Scent: The whole family liked the smell of the Nivea sun cream which I would describe as plesant.
+Scent: The whole family liked the smell of the Nivea sun cream which I would describe as pleasant.
 Score: 3

 Total Score: 12

-Verdict: I wasnt a huge fan of Nivea children’s sun creams before our holiday, having had some mixed experiences with some other sun creams in their range previously.
-However I am glad we included it in our review because its completely changed my opinion, and whilst this wasnt my favourite, it’s the one the children were reaching for the most.
+Verdict: I wasn’t a huge fan of Nivea children’s sun creams before our holiday, having had some mixed experiences with some other sun creams in their range previously.
+However I am glad we included it in our review because it completely changed my opinion, and whilst this wasn’t my favourite, it’s the one the children were reaching for the most.